How To Qualify for First-Time Home Buyer Loans and Grants: 2023

 Or you might qualify for a Fannie Mae loan with a debt-to-income ratio as high as 49.99% (must be below 50%) instead of 43%.
 But you’ll need other compensating factors (like a bigger savings account) to qualify.

-Specialty first-time home buyer programs
+Types of first-time home buyer loans

 Certain home buyers have access to special loan programs depending on their occupation or location.
+These specialized options often come with their own set of first-time home buyer loan requirements that you’ll need to meet.

 1. Conventional loans for first-time home buyers